PurpleOne enjoys sharing interviewing tips and tricks to help their readers land the job.

 You will find that most lab techs are "control freaks," so these are the types of coworkers that you will be dealing with on a daily basis.
 While certainly not everyone is this way, many lab techs have the overwhelming need to be "right," and they will make you look bad in the process if that's what it takes.
 You will have to learn to handle this kind of behavior!
 Many lab techs (especially older ones) have the attitude that "this is the way I've always done it, so this is the way I'm always going to do it."
 They can be very closed-minded people.
 I'm just warning you!

 4. You Genuinely Care About Patient Care

-This means that you must absolutely and genuinely have patients' best interest in mind at all times during your work.
-If you don't care, it's all too easy to take short cuts, to not investigate situations thoroughly that need investigating, and to just generally be careless about your work.
+This means that you must absolutely and genuinely have patients' best interests in mind at all times during your work.
+If you don't care, it's all too easy to take shortcuts, to not investigate situations thoroughly that need investigating, and to just generally be careless about your work.
 Please—if you don't care about patients, this is not the right profession for you!
-Going the extra mile is not always easy but it is so often very necessary in this field.
+Going the extra mile is not always easy, but it is so often very necessary in this field.